-Cape Town has the Sturrock and Robinson Dry dock, and Clinton Hattingh was kind enough to send me these images of latter showing the keel blocks
+Cape Town has the Sturrock and Robinson Dry Dock, and Clinton Hattingh was kind enough to send me these images of the latter showing the keel blocks

 I don’t think that caisson has been opened in many years, although in 2017 I revisited Gloucester Harbour and that dock was occupied.